 All purebred dogs have the potential to develop genetic health problems, just as all people have the potential to inherit a particular disease.
 In addition, there are characteristics of the breed that can make them more prone to certain health problems.

-The Spinone Italiano is healthy in general but can be susceptible to some genetic concerns such as canine hip dysplasia, ectropion (abnormality of the eyelids) and cerebellar ataxia (CHD), as well as more common health problems such as otitis externa (ear infections), and gastric torsion (bloat).
+The Spinone Italiano is healthy in general but can be susceptible to some genetic concerns such as canine hip dysplasia, ectropion (abnormality of the eyelids), epilepsy, and cerebellar ataxia (CHD), as well as more common health problems such as otitis externa (ear infections), and gastric torsion (bloat).

 As with any dog breed, there are some health risks that are more prevalent among Spinoni than among other breeds.
-Here are five health problems to watch for in your Spinone Italiano.
+Here are five Spinone Italiano Health Issues to watch for.

 Canine Hip Dysplasia